-A three month sabbatical in 1998 gave founder Karen Mahlab the time to plan the next stage in her work/ life journey.
-After running a successful publishing company for ten years, she felt that the actual process of business for the sake of profit no longer inspired her.
+A three month sabbatical in 1998 gave founder Karen Mahlab AM the time to plan the next stage in her work/ life journey.
+After running a successful publishing company for 10 years, she felt the process of business for the sake of profit no longer inspired her.

 An invitation to deliver a speech on “balance” forced her to “think”.
 At that time there were incredible changes in technology and in particular the growth of the Internet.

 In 2000 Karen created a new organisation, Pro Bono Australia, a combination of technology, community and making a difference.
 She called it “a social purpose business venture”.
 At that time there was little else like it.

 She transferred the flagship publication, “The Guide to Giving”, from her publishing company (the Mahlab Group) to Pro Bono Australia, giving it an immediate revenue stream.

 In 2013 Pro Bono Australia became one of the first B Corps in Australia and part of a growing international family of companies whose purpose is to do good while being financially sustainable.

 In 2015 Pro Bono Australia attracted one million unique users for the first time – a significant and substantial milestone when you consider that Australia has a population of only 23 million people.
 In the same year, Karen was recognised by the Australian government and became a Member of the Order of Australia.
 (So she’s now got fancy “AM” letters after her name).

 Karen personally tends to sit at the “beginnings” of social change.
 She convenes and ignites what needs to happen, bringing together people and resources to enable change through collaboration.
 The Public Interest Journalism Initiative (PIJI) is her most recent involvement.